akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Calculate the number of affected products for rules

-To help you validate your rules and well define your rules conditions, you can calculate the number of matching products that the rule will affect.
+To help you define the conditions for your rules and validate them, you can calculate the number of matching products that the rule will process.

 The first time a rule is executed, it can match many products.
 The following time, you might have zero `Affected products` or only a few.